w7sst/MorseRunner/Readme.txt

     Exchange: Members: First Name and CWOPS member number.
     Non-members: First Name, and State/Province or DX Country prefix.
     Rules: https://cwops.org/cwops-tests/
-    * Please note: Nonmember exchanges are not supported in MorseRunner Community Edition v1.82.
-(See Issue #143 for more info)

     JARL ALLJA
     The ALLJA Contest is the largest contest in Japan.
     When: Last weekend in April.
     How: Contact as many Prefecture or Hokkaido promotion bureau possible.
     In JARL contests, a power code is added to the end of the exchange number.
     P is 5W or less(QRP), L is 10W or less, M is 100W or less, H is over 100W.
     Exchange: RST plus Prefecture code/Hokkaido promotion bureau code plus Power code(P/L/M/H)
     Rules: https://www.jarl.org/Japanese/1_Tanoshimo/1-1_Contest/all_ja/all_ja_rule.htm (japanese only)